IKNS Elective Courses and Curriculum Areas

 IKNS Curriculum Areas (CA)

-In order to guide you in your choice of electives and to ensure that you graduate with a balanced set of theoretical foundations and practical skills, your 6 electives must be chosen according to the following Curriculum Areas.
+In order to guide you in your choice of elective courses and to ensure that you graduate with a balanced set of theoretical foundations and practical skills, your 6 electives must be chosen according to the following Curriculum Areas.

 Electives Taught by IKNS Faculty